New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Remortgaging is often a last resort option when taking out a loan secured against your home.
 It helps to reduce the amount you owe and allows you to continue living in your home while paying off the mortgage over several smaller chunks of money.

-However, before agreeing to any remortgage deal, it is important to speak with an ERC (equity released council) member who can advise on all the potential implications, including early repayment charges or time restrictions tied into certain products.
+However, before agreeing to any remortgage deal, it is important to speak with an ERC (equity released council) member who can advise on all the potential implications, including early repayment charges or time restrictions tied into specific products.

-Ultimately, taking out any form of additional finance should not be taken lightly as this decision could have significant short- and long-term consequences.
-Consider all options carefully before deciding what strategy works best for you and read any agreement thoroughly.
+Ultimately, taking out any form of additional finance should not be taken lightly, as this decision could have significant short- and long-term consequences.
+Consider all options carefully before deciding what strategy works best for you, and read any agreement thoroughly.
 Hence, you fully understand all the related legal implications – plus when and how much money needs to be paid back.

 Registered Number 2294747.
 Registered in England and Wales. www.santander.co.uk.